PennLINC/PennLINC.github.io/docs/Tutorials/InDesign_Tutorial.md

 Here, I'll go over a very basic workflow that has helped my figure-making be more automated and reproducible.

 ### What is InDesign good for?
-InDesign is amazing for **multi-panel figures**: you can lay out each panel, align objects, and add text (i.e. correlations, p-values, panel labels) in just a few clicks.
+InDesign is amazing for **multi-panel figures**: you can lay out each panel, align objects, and add text (i.e., correlations, p-values, panel labels) in just a few clicks.
 Best of all, InDesign makes updating figures *PAINLESS*!!
 I also like using InDesign for making **posters** because of how much easier it is to layout and align figure/text objects than Illustrator.